Reading time: 10 minutes

 What happens if I breach the TBC?

 If you breach the cap you may receive an excess transfer balance determination from the ATO.
-But regardless of whether or not you receive a determination, you are required to pay tax on the excess transfer balance earnings for every day your account is in excess.
+Regardless of whether you receive a determination you are required to pay tax on the excess transfer balance earnings for every day your account is in excess.
 Those earnings are calculated by a daily pre-determined formula, which is part of the law, and is worked out as follows:

-For 2017–18, the tax rate for excess transfer balance earnings was set at 15%.
-However, from 1 July 2018, the tax rate is 15% for your initial excess transfer balance amount, increasing to 30% for your next excess transfer balance amount.
+The tax rate is 15% for your initial excess transfer balance amount, increasing to 30% for your next excess transfer balance amount, if you exceed the cap again.

 The earnings compound daily and are credited to your transfer balance account and included in the next day’s earnings calculations.
-That only stops when the ATO issues an excess transfer balance determination (to crystallise the amount) or you commute (convert) the excess transfer balance; whichever is earliest.
+That only stops when the ATO issues an excess transfer balance determination (to crystallise the amount) or you commute the excess transfer balance by cashing it as a lump sum or transferring it back into an accumulation account; whichever is earliest.

 If you don’t commute the amount by the required date on the determination, the ATO will send a commutation authority to your super fund to commute the amount even if the remaining amount is small.